 Skip the main content if you do not want to read it as the next section.

 Information is central to what we do as a charity.
-In addition to our website, we have a wide range of booklets, leaflets and an Information Telephone Line.
+In addition to our website, we have a wide range of booklets, leaflets and magazine.
 Our information aims to help you take the right steps to control your blood pressure.
 We believe that the right information, at the right time, can make a real difference.
 This section explains how we ensure our information is reliable, how we make it and who it is for.

 How do we ensure our information is reliable?